chuquikun/Final_Project_Consensys_Blockchain_Bootcamp_2020/README.md

 ```
    truffle test
 ```
-A demo running and passing the test can be seen on [this video](https://www.youtube.com/watch?v=v6YtQ1B-fYQ)
+A demo running and passing the test can be seen on [this Testing Contract Video](https://www.youtube.com/watch?v=v6YtQ1B-fYQ) (Sorry for the buzz!
+The app video does not have it)

 ## Running the app